wpsimon09/CardGuesser/README.md

 }
 ```

-In order to actually store the response we need to simply call this function
+In order to actually store the response we need to simply call this function under the ```loadData``` function

 ```loadData();```